rnels12/VASP2QE/README.md

 UPDATE:
 The program can now take an int argument to specify a kpoint density for automatic setup of the number of k-mesh.
+An example can be found in the directory "example".
+The output (mp-720.scf.in) was produced with the following command:

+vasp2qe.x POSCAR_mp-720 8000 > mp-720.scf.in